Notebook: Could struggling Mariners rookie Yusei Kikuchi miss his next scheduled start?

 In the Mariners’ current three-game losing streak, Seattle’s starting pitchers have lasted just 14.2 total innings — with Marco Gonzalez, Wade LeBlanc and Yusei Kikuchi all failing to see the sixth.
 In that time, the not-so-intimidating trio surrendered an average of eight hits and five earned runs.

-Inevitably, that Mariner mediocrity took a toll on the Seattle bullpen, forcing Scott Servais’ relievers to throw 14.2 innings — while allowing 15 hits and eight earned runs — in their last three games.
+Inevitably, that Mariner mediocrity took a toll on the Seattle bullpen, forcing relievers to throw 14.2 innings — while allowing 15 hits and eight earned runs — in their last three games.

 But a familiar right arm will return to T-Mobile Park on Friday.

-Chasen Bradford has been recalled from Triple-A Tacoma, while fellow right-handed reliever David McKay was optioned following Thursday’s game.
+Chasen Bradford has been recalled from Class AAA Tacoma, while fellow right-handed reliever David McKay was optioned after Thursday’s game.

 “Chasen will give us a little help in the bullpen if we need it here tonight,” Servais said.
 “Chasen’s obviously … we know who he is and how he goes about it.
 So it’s good.
 We’ve been riding the bullpen hard here the last couple days, so we’ll have a fresh arm down there if we need it.”

-In five games with Tacoma since being optioned on May 10, the 29-year-old Bradford posted one save and allowed four earned runs in 5.1 innings pitched, recording a 6.75 ERA.
-Three of the aforementioned four runs, though, came in the same appearance on May 19.
+In five games with Tacoma since being optioned May 10, the 29-year-old Bradford posted one save and allowed four earned runs in 5.1 innings pitched, recording a 6.75 ERA.
+Three of the aforementioned four runs, though, came in the same appearance May 19.

 In 10 relief appearances with the Mariners this season, Bradford earned one save and allowed seven earned runs in 13.2 innings (4.61 ERA), while striking out 10 and walking three.